-We have already mentioned that the comminution is not sufficient to destroy a $D{\text{PB}} = 100 \text{ km}$ family in the current environment of the main belt (Bottke et al. 2005).
+We have already mentioned that the comminution is not sufficient to destroy a $D{\rm PB}=100\,{\rm km}$ family in the current environment of the main belt (Bottke et al. 2005).

-However, the situation in case of the LHB scenario is different.
+ent.
 Both the large population of comets and the several-times larger main belt, which has to withstand the cometary bombardment, contribute to the enhanced comminution of the LHB families.
 To estimate the amount of comminution, we performed the following calculations: i) for a selected collisional simulation, whose production function is close to the average one, we recorded the SFDs of all synthetic families created in the course of time; ii) for each synthetic family, we restarted the simulation from the time t_0 when the family was crated until 4 Gyr and saved the final SFD, i.e. after the comminution.
 The results are shown in Fig. 11.